Elizabeth Taylor

 Elizabeth Taylor as Cleopatra

-Elizabeth was paid a fee of one million dollars, setting an absolute record for that time.
+Elizabeth earned a groundbreaking $1 million fee, setting an absolute record for that time.
 Even now, "Cleopatra" is considered the most expensive film in cinema history.
-Moreover, it was on the set of this film that the creative partnership between Elizabeth Taylor and Richard Burton first formed, soon blossoming into a passionate union of two loving hearts.
+Even more significantly, it was on this set that Elizabeth Taylor and Richard Burton first partnered creatively, soon blossoming into a passionate union of two loving hearts.

 Elizabeth Taylor and Richard Burton on the set of 'Cleopatra'